PhilJG/baybayin/README.md

 ### How to use

-Click this [link](https://philjg.github.io/babayin/) to go to the site Allow and keep cookies and history active for this site.
+Click this [link](https://philjg.github.io/babayin/) to go to the site allow and keep cookies and history active for this site.
 Progess is saved in the local storage on your browser.